swaldman/rss-all-the-things/00-Introduction.md

 making available new work.

-In these dark ages, people are experimenting with a wide variety of technologies to try to recover an open, public internet, where value, control, and opportunity are widely dispersed and widely shared.
+In these dark ages, people are experimenting with a wide variety of technologies to try to recover an open, public internet, upon which value, control, and opportunity would be dispersed and widely shared.
 [ActivityPub](https://activitypub.rocks/), for example, represents a notable public protocol intended to reproduce the features that drew the public towards private platforms but under an